Ovsiannikov-Andrei/Scalar-and-tensor-structures-for-diagrams-in-two-loop-helical-MHD/README.md

 <!-- ABOUT THE PROJECT -->
 ## **About The Project**
-This program aims to obtain and perform partial symbolic calculations to prepare integrands of the UV-finite two-loop Feynman self-energy contributions in stochastic gyrotropic magnetohydrodynamics (MHD) for subsequent numerical integration.
 The instability caused by the nonconservation of spatial parity in a turbulent system, also known as gyrotropy, can in principle be stabilized by the presence of a large-scale homogeneous magnetic field in the system, as has been shown in [[1]](#references).
 This proof is based on the one-loop calculations, while this program is designed to surpass the one-loop approximation.
+This program aims to obtain and perform partial symbolic calculations to prepare integrands for the two-loop Feynman self-energy contributions in helical stochastic magnetohydrodynamics (MHD) for subsequent numerical integration.

 ### **Built With**